pizzadelivery01/RideshareDJ/app/libs/app-remote-lib/README.md

 folder.

 #### Models
-Some of the models in the Spotify App Remote SDK are
+Some of the com.ridesharedj.ridesharedj.models in the Spotify App Remote SDK are
 * Album
 * Artist
 * Track